Top-down vs Bottom-up Investing: All you need to Know

 Miss Out on Top Companies

-Sometimes by implementing a top-down approach, the investor might overlook top performers in weak sectors.
-There are times when the sector is not doing well enough but the company is growing immensely.
+Sometimes, the investor might overlook top performers in weak sectors by implementing a top-down approach.
+There are times when the sector is not doing well enough, but the company is growing immensely.
 In such a situation, these top performers in the weak sectors will never get a place in the portfolio under the top-down strategy.

-In contrast to this, in Bottom-up strategy, mostly such good performers won’t be overlooked.
+In contrast, most such good performers won’t be overlooked in a Bottom-up strategy.
 This strategy gives an opportunity to identify such gems for investing.

 These differences are non-exhaustive in nature.

-A basic difference between the two approaches is that the area/overall universe of research or identification.
-As the Top-Down Approach eliminates the industrial sector which is not performing well.
-Or restrict itself to the performing sectors only, the universe remains limited.
-Whereas such is not the restrictions or elimination in the case of the Bottom-up approach.
+A basic difference between the two approaches is the area/overall universe of research or identification, as the Top-Down Approach eliminates the industrial sector, which is not performing well.
+Or restrict itself to the performing sectors only; the universe remains limited.
+At the same time, such is not the restrictions or elimination in the case of the Bottom-up approach.
 Hence, in this strategy, the universe of companies remains very large.

 Top-down vs Bottom-up Investing: Conclusion

-Both Top-down investing strategies and bottom-up investing strategies are tried and tested investing strategies and have their own approach of investing.
-It is not possible to directly compare both these investing strategies and decide on which is better.
+Both Top-down investing strategies and bottom-up investing strategies are tried and tested investing strategies and have their own approach to investing.
+It is not possible to directly compare these investing strategies and decide which is better.
 They individually have their own relevance and methodology for ultimately generating returns according to the investor’s requirement.
 It would purely depend on the investor’s goal, investible amount, investment horizon, and risk appetite.
-Although there are few investors today, who mix and match both the strategies and creates a holistic portfolio.
+However, few investors today mix and match both the strategies and create a holistic portfolio.
 They use a Top-down investing strategy while picking few companies and Bottom-up investing while picking few companies.